Salonijibhe/Bubble-Sort-Visualization/README.md

 Ensure you have the following installed:

 - Java Development Kit (JDK) 8 or later
-- Any Java IDE (e.g., IntelliJ IDEA, Eclipse) or terminal/command-line tools
+- Any Java IDE (e.g.VSCode, IntelliJ IDEA, Eclipse) or terminal/command-line tools

 ### Run the Application

-1. Clone the repository or download the source code: git clone https://github.com/Salonijibhe/Bubble-Sort-Visualization/blob/main/BubbleSortVisualization.java cd bubble-sort-visualization
+1. Clone the repository or download the source code: git clone https://github.com/Salonijibhe/Bubble-Sort-Visualization/blob/main/BubbleSortVisualization.java

+   cd bubble-sort-visualization

 Compile the program: